OpenBankingUK/conformance-suite/docs/discovery.md

 Properties in each endpoint definition include (mandatory properties marked with *):
   - `method`* - HTTP method, e.g. "GET" or "POST"
   - `path`* - endpoint path, e.g. "/account-access-consents"
-  - `requiredProperties` - list of optional schema properties that an ASPSP attests it provides, more details in the next section.
+  - `conditionalProperties` - list of optional schema properties that an ASPSP attests it provides, more details in the next section.

 Example